Daoenti/Kingmaker/Locations/Monastery of the Golden Erinyes.md

 Approximately 20-30 sisters of varying ranks, all committed to the institution's doctrine.
 They rotate through roles: some handle administration, some education, some discipline.
 All are complicit.

 ### The Guards
-6-8 professional guards, mostly former Hellknights or similar military background.
+6-8 professional guards, mostly former [[Organizations/Hellknights|Hellknights]] or similar military background.
 Paid well to ask no questions and prevent escapes.

 ### The Orphans
 Population varies between 40-60 at any given time.
 Mix of goblinoid war orphans and human children from destitute or abusive families.
 Ages range from toddlers to teenagers.